-The Parish Giving Scheme is an excellent means of encouraging greater generosity within your church.
-There are significant benefits for your church compared to other ways of giving.
+The Parish Giving Scheme is an excellent way to encourage greater generosity within your church.
+PGS offers significant benefits compared to other forms of giving:

-Gift aid is automatically processed every month, saving you considerable time and improving cash flow.
+- Gift Aid is automatically processed every month, reducing admin for church volunteers and improving cash flow

 We launched the Parish Giving Scheme as part of a recent Stewardship Campaign across all four parishes of our rural Benefice.
 So far we have seen an amazing increase of over 50% on pledged giving for the coming year.
 PGS is simple and easy to set up, saves on administration within the Benefice and, with the additional advantage that donors can increase their giving by inflation automatically each year, safeguards against static giving.
 We are delighted with the scheme and commend it to other parishes.